 Your nose is a prominent part of your face.
 Its complex structure is created by delicate bones and cartilage.
 Even a small change in its structure can affect the whole nose.
 A nose job requires expertise to give you a natural, beautiful, and functional outcome.

-If you are considering a nose job, you should consult a board-certified, plastic surgeon like Dr. J. Timothy Katzen, who routinely performs rhinoplasties.
-Board-certified, plastic surgeon Dr. Timothy Katzen is one of the most well-known and well-respected surgeons in both Las Vegas, NV, and Beverly Hills, CA areas.
+If you are considering a nose job, you should consult a plastic surgeon like Dr. J. Timothy Katzen, who routinely performs rhinoplasties. plastic surgeon Dr. Timothy Katzen is one of the most well-known and well-respected surgeons in both Las Vegas, NV, and Beverly Hills, CA areas.
 His vast experience in aesthetic and reconstructive surgery means that he is an excellent option for you if you would like to get a nose job done.
 Read more about him here or schedule a consultation today!